Affiliate links on SoundGuys may earn us a commission. Learn more.

-Loudspeakers are available in two formats: active and passive.
-Active loudspeakers have a built-in amplifier that is appropriately powered and matched to the speakers’ driver units.
-They can also incorporate active crossovers (that’s a topic for another day!)
-Smart home and Bluetooth speakers are always active, as they require power for their additional features.
-If you have active speakers, you can simply plug them into a power outlet (or rely on the internal batteries), connect your audio source, and stop reading here, unless you’re curious of course!
+Loudspeakers are available in three formats: passive, powered, and active.
+Powered loudspeakers have a built-in amplifier that is appropriately powered and matched to the speakers’ driver units.
+They can also incorporate active crossovers (that’s a topic for another day!) which makes them active speakers.
+Smart home and Bluetooth speakers are always powered, as they require power for their additional features.
+If you have powered speakers, you can simply plug them into a power outlet (or rely on the internal batteries), connect your audio source, and stop reading here, unless you’re curious of course!

 Now, to figure out which amplifier to use and how to hook everything up: that’s where this guide comes in.

 Passive loudspeakers are essentially electrical circuits that can have inductive, capacitive, and resistive elements and follow the rules of impedance.
 Impedance matching the amplifier’s output with the speaker’s input maximizes power transfer and allows the amplifier to work in its optimal range.
 Failure to match these correctly can result in under-powered speakers and low volume, or worse, an overheated and failing amplifier.
 Don’t worry if you never took Electronics 101, we’re not going to need to do any math.
 Audio engineers have made the whole process simple enough.

 To start, look for something called the speaker’s nominal impedance (in ohms, Ω).
 You’ll usually find this measurement on the back of your speakers, or you may need to look it up.
 Typical values are 4Ω, 8Ω, and 16Ω.

 Match your speaker's impedance to your amplifier's corresponding output channel.
 Simple.